narvar/bigquery-optimization-queries/narvar/analysis_peak_2025_sonnet45/TOMORROW_PRIORITY_OPTIMIZATION_SCENARIOS.md

 ## ✅ Ready to Start Tomorrow

 **I'll begin with:**
+1. **Query pattern profiling** - How far back do customers actually query? (date range analysis)
-1. Current state data analysis (how much data by age, query patterns by latency)
+2. **Current state data analysis** - Data distribution by age, query patterns by latency
-2. Cost modeling for each scenario
+3. **Cost modeling** for each latency and retention scenario
-3. Technical feasibility research
+4. **Technical feasibility** research and implementation planning
-4. Create comprehensive report for Julia
+5. **Comprehensive report** for Julia with recommendations

+**Key Addition (per Cezar):**
+- Profile queries to understand actual date range usage
+- Example: If 99% of queries only look at last month, then keeping 3 years of data is wasteful
+- This will give us **data-driven retention recommendations** instead of guessing

 **Expected completion:** End of day tomorrow
-**Output:** Decision-ready scenarios with costs, trade-offs, and implementation plans
+**Output:** Decision-ready scenarios with costs, trade-offs, implementation plans, and ACTUAL usage data

 ---